Cruise Ship Cabins - How to pick the right one for you!

 Accessible cabins can be found in all of the categories above.
 They accommodate passengers with additional needs, such as my Dad who uses a mobility scooter.
 These cabins are larger allowing turning of a scooter, have doorways that are wider, and have accessible balcony in those categories that do.
 The bathrooms also have no doorsill, have grab bars, and a shower chair.

-My Dad and Sister stayed in an inside accessible cabin on the now sadly sold P&O Oceana Cruise Ship our video below shows you what facilities you can expect in this type of cabin.
+My Dad and Sister stayed in an inside accessible cabin on the P&O Iona Cruise Ship our video below shows you what facilities you can expect in this type of cabin.

 There are not a huge amount of accessible cabins on some ships so we do recommend that if you do have additional needs, that you book early.
 We have made the mistake of waiting and unfortunately found all the accessible cabins booked and were not been able to take my Dad on a cruise that we had wanted to do.